KnowThePepper

 The flavor is what sets it apart.
 Earthy and gently sweet, with a complexity that intensifies when the pods are dried and ground into powder.
 That powder is the real prize: a rich, brick-red product that forms the backbone of traditional New Mexico red chile sauce.

 The pods themselves are 4–6 inches long, tapering to a point, turning from green to deep red at full maturity.
 Plants are moderately sized and productive, fitting comfortably in raised beds or in-ground plots.
-The variety belongs to C. annuum, the same botanical family as bell peppers and jalapeños — a species known for adaptability and reliable germination.
+The variety belongs to the Capsicum annuum species, the same botanical family as bell peppers and jalapeños - a species known for adaptability and reliable germination.

 Chimayo is grown at altitude (around 6,000 feet in its native village), which shapes the flavor.
 The intense sunlight and cool nights of high-desert New Mexico concentrate sugars in the pod walls, contributing to that characteristic sweetness.